najeemk/Quick_Dockerized_Jupyter_Server/README.md

 7. In **docker-run.sh**, replace the `{USERNAME}` with the same name that you used for the "docker build" command
 8. In **docker-run.sh**, replace the `{INSERT HASHED PW HERE}` with a hashed password.
 (See https://jupyter-notebook.readthedocs.io/en/stable/public_server.html#preparing-a-hashed-password)
 9. In **docker-run.sh**, replace the `8888:8888` and `--NotebookApp.port=8888` with whatever port that you previously configured
-10. Execute `docker-run.sh init` to start the server
+10. Execute `./docker-run.sh init` to intialize and start the server
+11. Execute `./docker-run.sh start` and `./docker-run.sh stop` to start and stop the server subsequently